 (MORE: Journaling Ideas)6.
 Back to Nature

-In addition to a focus on fitness in 2021, many wellness experts emphasise the importance of fresh air and nature for our physical and emotional wellbeing.
+In addition to a focus on fitness many wellness experts emphasise the importance of fresh air and nature for our physical and emotional wellbeing.

 Walk-and-talk therapies are on the rise, and we expect that even when indoor activities reopen, people will still choose to stay outdoors wherever possible.

 Not only is the fresh air brilliant for our physical health, but numerous studies have demonstrated how spending time in nature can dramatically improve mental health conditions, including relieving some of the symptoms of anxiety and depression.

 7. Touch-free Spas